-Under the Terms and Conditions of the Notes, a Step Up Event may occur if, amongst other things, the Group's (i) proportion of recycled materials in its commercial goods (Recycled Materials Percentage, as more fully described in Condition 5.3) in respect of any Reference Year specified in the applicable Final Terms, does not increase by at least the relevant Recycled Materials Percentage Threshold specified in the applicable Final Terms, or (ii) greenhouse gas emissions (Scope 1 and 2 GHG Emissions Percentage, and Scope 3 GHG Emissions Percentage, each as more fully described in Condition 5.3) in respect of any Reference Year specified in the applicable Final Terms, do not reduce by at least the relevant Scope 1 and 2 GHG Emissions Percentage Threshold or Scope 3 GHG Emissions Percentage Threshold, as applicable, specified in the applicable Final Terms, in each case by comparison to the Scope 1 and 2 Baseline and the Scope 3 Baseline, respectively.
-The Terms and Conditions of the Notes permit H&M to recalculate the Scope 1 and 2 Baseline and the Scope 3 Baseline as described in H&M's Sustainability-Linked Bond Framework to reflect, amongst other things, any significant or structural changes to the Group.
-Accordingly, while any such recalculation must be reported to the Science Based Targets initiative and included in the annual SLB Progress Report verified by an independent, qualified reviewer, any recalculation may increase or decrease the volume of greenhouse gas emissions comprising the relevant baseline, and therefore respectively increase the total volume of greenhouse gas emissions that may be produced by the Group while still being able to satisfy the Scope 1 and Scope 2 GHG Emissions Condition and/or the Scope 3 GHG Emissions Condition and avoid the occurrence of a Step Up Event, or decrease the total volume of reduction in greenhouses gases that needs to be achieved by the Group in order to satisfy such conditions and avoid the occurrence of a Step Up Event.
+Under the Terms and Conditions of the Notes, a Step Up Event may occur if, amongst other things, the Group's (i) proportion of recycled materials in its commercial goods (Recycled Materials Percentage, as more fully described in Condition 5.3) in respect of the Reference Year specified in the applicable Final Terms, does not increase by at least the relevant Recycled Materials Percentage Threshold specified in the applicable Final Terms, or (ii) greenhouse gas emissions (Scope 1 and 2 GHG Emissions Percentage, and Scope 3 GHG Emissions Percentage, each as more fully described in Condition 5.3) in respect of the Reference Year specified in the applicable Final Terms, do not reduce by at least the relevant Scope 1 and 2 GHG Emissions Percentage Threshold or Scope 3 GHG Emissions Percentage Threshold, as applicable, specified in the applicable Final Terms, in each case by comparison to the Scope 1 and 2 Baseline and the Scope 3 Baseline, respectively.
+The Terms and Conditions of the Notes permit H&M to recalculate the Scope 1 and 2 Baseline and the Scope 3 Baseline as described in H&M's Sustainability-Linked Bond Framework to reflect any significant or structural changes to the Group, changes to the calculation methodology or significant changes in data due to better data accessibility.
+Accordingly, while any such recalculation by H&M must be confirmed in a baseline assurance report prepared by an independent Assurance Provider, any recalculation may increase or decrease the volume of greenhouse gas emissions comprising the relevant baseline, and therefore respectively increase the total volume of greenhouse gas emissions that may be produced by the Group while still being able to satisfy the Scope 1 and Scope 2 GHG Emissions Condition and/or the Scope 3 GHG Emissions Condition and avoid the occurrence of a Step Up Event, or decrease the total volume of reduction in greenhouses gases that needs to be achieved by the Group in order to satisfy such conditions and avoid the occurrence of a Step Up Event.
 Capitalised terms in this paragraph have the meanings given to them in the Terms and Conditions of the Notes.